elifesciences/enhanced-preprints-import/README.md

 This is a repository for the temporal worker docker image for EPP.

 This project facilitates asynchronous importing of content identified from a [docmap](https://docmaps.knowledgefutures.org/pub/sgkf1pqa) provider.
 We are using the docmaps to provide a feed of preprints that have been reviewed by a particular publisher.
-The data in the docmap provides the history and location of content, which we parse and retreive.
+The data in the docmap provides the history and location of content, which we parse and retrieve.

 We then push the parsed content into an EPP server endpoint.